Last Updated on January 30, 2026 by George Pavlopoulos

 How to use your Vaporetto passes and tickets

 It doesn’t matter if you have a single ticket or a pass: you must always validate it before entering the Vaporetto floating platform.
 Some stops have bars, while others don’t.
-However, there are always machines for validating your pass or ticket, and that’s something you should always do.
-If you are asked for your ticket when being on a waterbus, it’s not enough to just show your pass: the machine will read when and where it was validated.
+However, there are always machines to validate your pass or ticket, and you should always use them.
+If you are asked for your ticket when on a waterbus, it’s not enough to just show your pass: the machine will read when and where it was validated.
 And you’ll be fined if you don’t validate your pass.

-To give you an example, I stayed five full days in Venice -and decided to have peace of mind with a weekly pass.
-I used the pass extensively for traveling around the city and visiting Murano, Burano, Lido, etc. In total, I used the Vaporetto more than 30 times, and I was asked twice to show my ticket.
-That said, ticket control in Vaporettos is not that rare.
+For example, I stayed five full days in Venice and decided to have peace of mind with a weekly pass.
+I used the pass extensively to travel around the city and visit Murano, Burano, Lido, etc. In total, I used the Vaporetto more than 30 times, and I was asked to show my ticket twice.
+That said, ticket control on Vaporettos is not uncommon.

 The Venice Vaporetto lines